Among the most visited countries in the world, France is also a pioneering country when it comes to nature-friendly holidays.

 To help you plan your next nature holiday, here are 6 regions in France where ecotourism is at its best.

-Pionneering region for sustainable tourism in France, Brittany is a destination of choice for nature lovers.
+Pionneering region for sustainable travel in France, Brittany is a destination of choice for nature lovers.

 As for landscapes, Brittany is a region that suits all desires.